Some toothpaste commercial, as explanation for the fifth "dentist of five". As a slight aversion, the vulnerable area is thevulnerable area.

 Drill Dozer has a boss who the player actually has to climb around inside to find his weak point.

 Mega Man X 4 has the General, one ofthe largest Boss in the series (not counting some of Sigma'sOne-Winged Angel forms).
 He can detach his hands to reveal cannons in his limbs, and the hands can act as platforms so the player can reach his weakpoint, the head.
+(However, since X can Wall Jump indefinitely and has the Falcon Armor that does persistent piercing damage at full charge, he can just cling to the left wall and bypass the climbing portion entirely.)

 Most of the fighting against the Flame Leviathan battle platform in the Ulduar raid of World of Warcraft is done with a variety of vehicular weaponry, but the demolishers (catapaults) are capable of launching other players onto its back to destroy its turrets.
 This is necessary in order to send it grinding to a temporary halt that both resets its continuous acceleration and lets all the other vehicles pound on it for extra damage.